mathesar-foundation/mathesar-wiki/design/specs/visual-query-builder.md

 ### 1.1 Base Table Options

-The base table selector will display a list of all available tables in the current schema (Initially, this list will not include views that will be added in later iterations)
+The base table selector will display a list of all available tables in the current schema (Initially, this list will not show views.
+Exploring views will be added in later iterations.)

 To select a table, the user will find it on the list and click on the desired table option.